Did police homophobia fail serial killer's gay victims?

 there may have been "missed opportunities to catch Port sooner" during the spate of murders between June 2014 and September 2015.

-The force is now reviewing the deaths of dozens men who also used sex-enhancing drugs, amid concerns that cases previously dismissed as drug overdoses could be further victims.
+The force is now reviewing the deaths of dozens of men who also used sex-enhancing drugs, amid concerns that cases previously dismissed as drug overdoses could be further victims.

 The Independent Police Complaints Commission (IPCC) has also launched an investigation